 - Preheat oven to 375F.

-- Roll out one piece of dough on floured board to a 12 inch size.
-This will fit in a 9 inch pan.
-Trim away excess and use it for decorating the pie.
+- Roll out one piece of dough on a floured board to 12 inches.
+This will fit in a 9-inch pan.
+Trim away excess and use it to decorate the pie.

 - Add the cherry mixture.
 Top the filling with little pieces of butter.
 Place the pie in the fridge while you work on the top of the pie.

 - Take the pie out of the fridge and cover it with the top.
-Press together both layers of crust to seal around edges.
-Fold edges under and crimp as desired or decorate with leftover dough.
+Press both layers of crust together to seal around the edges.
+Fold the edges under and crimp as desired, or decorate with leftover dough.

-- Brush crust with egg wash.
-Bake in the oven for 1 ½ hour or until the pie is golden brown on top and bubbling.
-You might need to put some foil underneath the pie dish to avoid cleaning the oven, as the juices of the pie might come out during baking.
+- Brush the crust with egg wash.
+Bake in the oven for 1 ½ hours or until the pie is golden brown on top and bubbling.
+You might need to put some foil underneath the pie dish to avoid cleaning the oven, as the pie juices might come out during baking.

 - Allow it to cool on a rack and serve it cool.